byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ### Single Run Outputs

-There are many outputs contained in the named tuple output from the `analyze` function (see the [post_process docstring](@ref DuctAPE.post_process)), but some that may be of immediate interest include:
+There are many outputs contained in the named tuple output from the `analyze` function, but some that may be of immediate interest include:

 ```@example tutorial
 # Total Thrust Coefficient